mrinalcs/mrinalcs.github.io/_posts/2024/07/18/fixing-swupjs-url-not-changing-when-shared.md

 ---
-title: "Fixing Swup.js URL Not Changing When Shared in Browser"
+title: "Fixing Swup.js URL Not Changing When Shared"
 description: "Explore a common issue with Swup.js where the URL doesn't change when shared in a browser, and learn a simple way to fix it by updating canonical URLs."
 tags: [web, tips]
 ---